-Eli and I have just begun our ancient history studies for the year – and I’m very glad to report that I might have another history lover on my hands!
+Eli and I have just begun our history studies for the year and I’m very glad to report that I might have another history lover on my hands!
+This ancient history art project is a motivating one for sure.

 This post contains affiliate links.